Ryanair and Aer Lingus to cut further flights from regional airports

 Acting Aer Lingus chief executive Donal Moriarty said the airline would cut the frequency of its Cork-Heathrow flights to three per week next month from daily, as it sees few passengers buying flights.

-He told the committee that the airline had released a full schedule for summer 2021 and was trying to limit job losses to 250, from an original 500.
-However, the warned that this assumed a recovery based on the Government adopting the EU system.
+He told the committee the airline had released a full schedule for summer 2021 and was trying to limit job losses to 250, from an original 500.
+However, he warned, that this assumed a recovery based on the Government adopting the EU system.

-That recommends free movement for passengers from green regions, with low virus rates, but allows member states to set their own rules for travllers from areas designated orange, which is medium risk, or red, where infections are high.
+That system recommends free movement for passengers from green regions, with low virus rates, but allows member states to set their own rules for travellers from areas designated orange, which is medium risk, or red, where infections are high.

 He blamed Government policy, which he said told people not to fly.
 “You cannot operate an airline with no passengers,” he told the committee.

-Mr Wilson also criticsed the National Public Health Emergency Team for demonising air travel during the summer while Covid-19 cases were actually spiking in domestic settings such as meat plants.
+Mr Wilson also criticised the National Public Health Emergency Team (Nphet) for demonising air travel during the summer while Covid-19 cases were actually spiking in domestic settings such as meat plants.

 Earlier, he said the closure of its Cork and Shannon airport bases could have been avoided or mitigated if the Government had acted sooner.

-Mr Wilson pointed out that he had not received one phone call from either Minister for Transport Eamon Ryan or his Minister of State Hildegarde Naughton since his last appearance at the committee on October 7th.
+Mr Wilson said he had not received one phone call from either Minister for Transport Eamon Ryan or his Minister of State Hildegarde Naughton since his last appearance at the committee on October 7th.

-Mr Wilson pointed out that airlines were cutting back in response to the crisis, so there will be fewer flights in Europe.
+Mr Wilson said airlines were cutting back in response to the crisis, so there would be fewer flights in Europe.

 “Ireland is at the bottom of the list at the moment because it’s closed for business,” he warned.